arthurhovhannisyan31/simple-service-worker/README.md

 }
 ```
 Filenames should include the hashed code, the [contenthash](https://webpack.js.org/guides/caching/#output-filenames).
 It works as file versioning and helps to
 distinguish assets from the same import path between the builds.
-If file name is missing `contenthash` from it's name it will not be invalidated by `SW` and new response for that request will not be served.
+If the file name is missing `contenthash` from its
+name, it will not be invalidated by `SW` and a new response for that request will not be served.

-> To force `SW` update it's cached assets a new `cache-name` should be provided to `SW` constructor.
-A new cache will be created and old one disposed.
+> To force `SW` to update it's cached assets, a new `cache-name` should be provided to `SW` constructor.
+> A new cache will be created and the old one disposed.

 ### `assets-manifest` generation using [webpack-assets-manifest](https://www.npmjs.com/package/webpack-assets-manifest)
 ```js